FlippieHacks/FlipperZeroEuropeanPortals/README.md

 I will be working on more and am open for suggestions!

 ## **!!
 THERE ARE TWO VERSIONS FOR EACH PORTAL !!**
 - One has a fake "Forgot credentials" button that will invite people to go to their provider's app if they forgot their creds.
+Makes it seem a bit more legit.
-- The other doesn't have this option.
+- The other doesn't have this option, simply

 ## How to Use
 If you do not know how to use this great app which is **Evil Portal**, watch Talking Sasquach's tutorial [here](https://youtu.be/zfd7wADSkD4).